 9. Corporate Culture Training

-Corporate culture is paramount for your service team.
-That’s because your customer service time is the main customer-facing arm of your business.
-If they don‘t believe in your company’s culture, your customers won’t either.
-As a customer, I can always tell if a customer service rep is genuinely invested in my success or if they just want to close my case, and that difference comes down to culture.
+As a customer, I can tell if a customer service rep is genuinely invested in my success or just wants to close my case.
+That difference comes down to culture.

-Corporate culture training doesn‘t have to be extensive, but it should be consistent.
-Employees should be reminded daily about your company’s core values and how they contribute to that culture.
+Corporate culture training doesn’t have to be extensive, but it should be consistent.
+Employees should be immersed in your company’s core values and how they contribute to that culture.
+Use real-world examples and brief interactive sessions to demonstrate your organization’s core values and how they should be reflected in customer interactions.

 10. Crisis Communication

-In my experience, how a company handles a crisis can make or break my relationship with them as a customer.
-Excellent crisis handling is honest, transparent, and makes you feel like everything is handled appropriately.
+In my experience, how a company handles a crisis can make or break customer relationships.
+Effective crisis handling is honest and transparent, reassuring customers that everything is handled properly.

 Customer Service Training Exercises